-On September 8, 2020, the Indian government announced in the official gazette that it would initiate a bilateral safeguard investigation of PVC suspension grade resin under the Japan-India Comprehensive Economic Partnership Agreement (Japan-India CEPA).
+On September 8, 2020, the Indian Government initiated a bilateral safeguard investigation into PVC suspension grade resin under the Japan-India Comprehensive Economic Partnership Agreement (Japan-India CEPA).
 (The current tariff rate on this item is 0.7%, and the WTO bound tariff rate is 10%.)